Chu Yo-han: Early life

-Chu Yo-han was born in Pyongyang, under what was then the Joseon Dynasty.
+Chu Yo-han was born in Pyongyang, under what was then the Joseon period.
 He attended elementary school in Pyongyang, and then middle school at the Meiji Academy and Dai-ichi High School in Japan.
 At that time, his father, Chu Gong-sam, was dispatched to Tokyo as a missionary toward Korean students studying in Japan.
 Taking this opportunity, he learned European poets and their poetry, and wrote many poems actively in a group with other Korean poets.